netscaler/netscaler-k8s-ingress-controller/cd/canary-azure-devops/kubernetes_configs/cic_helm/README.md

 #### apigateway CRD:

 API Gateway CRD is used to configure gitops framework on citrix API gateway.
-This solution enables citrix ingress controller to generate API gateway configurations out of Open API Specification documents checked in to git repository by API developers and designers.
+This solution enables Netscaler ingress controller to generate API gateway configurations out of Open API Specification documents checked in to git repository by API developers and designers.

 Example files: [api-gateway-crd-instance.yaml](https://github.com/citrix/citrix-helm-charts/tree/master/example-crds/api-gateway-crd-instance.yaml)
 #### bots CRD:

-[BOT CRD](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/crds/bot.md) You can use Bot CRDs to configure the bot management policies with the Citrix ingress controller on the Netscaler VPX.
-The Bot custom resource definition enables communication between the Citrix ingress controller and Netscaler for enforcing bot management policies.
+[BOT CRD](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/crds/bot.md) You can use Bot CRDs to configure the bot management policies with the Netscaler ingress controller on the Netscaler VPX.
+The Bot custom resource definition enables communication between the Netscaler ingress controller and Netscaler for enforcing bot management policies.

 In a Kubernetes deployment, you can enforce bot management policy on therequests and responses from and to the server using the Bot CRDs.
 For more information on security vulnerabilities, see [Bot Detection](https://docs.citrix.com/en-us/citrix-adc/current-release/bot-management/bot-detection.html).